tv-share/tv-react-module-boilerplate/docs/Component.md

 ```
 Now that looks right!

-Just one **point of attention** when updating snapshots, a jest documentation puts it:
+Just one **point of attention** when updating snapshots, as jest documentation puts it:
 >This _[jest tests/ --updateSnapshot]_ will re-generate snapshot artifacts for all failing snapshot tests. **If we had any additional failing snapshot tests due to an unintentional bug, we would need to fix the bug before re-generating snapshots to avoid recording snapshots of the buggy behavior**.